Chris Williams, Partner

 - Granted WIAA (high school sports) eligibility to student athletes,

-- Successfully arbitrated disputes with private schools resulting in significant recovery for clients,
+- Arbitration of disputes with private schools.
+Significant recovery for clients,

 - Reversed denials of college admission decisions,